 This bit of surreal art photography is a fun paradox of scale with a familiar pairing of cookies and milk.
 Giant Oreos rain down in this twist on classic pinup and pop art.
 A curvaceous figure kneels flirtatiously on an enormous cookie, resting on an equally large hand.
 She raises a cool glass of milk in one hand and with the other, an appropriately scaled Oreo to her lips.
 The falling cookies repeat a decorative pattern.

 Rather than cheerful light, the palette of cool purples and deep browns strikes a reserved mood.
-Even the warm tones of the body are diminished into blue-gray shadow.
+Even the warm tones of the nude woman are diminished into blue-gray shadow.
 The frosty-white milk stands out against the dark background.
 Only one cookie, the one under her knees, is turned to expose the filling; a shadowy gray contrasts with the sparkling white we might remember.